American Legion Fair, Caruthersville, Missouri Collection, 1951 (R0890)

-Oral history interviews and transcripts of Missouri veterans conducted as part of the Veterans History Project in Cass County, Missouri.
-Collection also includes some photographs.
+Oral history interviews and transcripts of Missouri veterans conducted as part of the Library of Congress, Veterans History Project in Cass County, Missouri.
+Collection also includes transcriptions, miscellaneous photocopied military papers, and some photographs.

 This is a souvenir program booklet for the fifth annual homecoming sponsored by the Puxico Memorial Post No. 7322, of the VFW at Puxico in Stoddard County, Missouri, on August 14-18, 1951.